 How it actually gets to you when you are a shopper, well, who cares, as long as it does get there.

 There is a commonly held belief that people who shop online are always bargain hunters.
 They like the ability to compare prices across multiple retailers and pick the best price.
+And yes, so sales promotion on pricing is something you should consider for online shopping.

 It comes across most clearly in bigger ticket-items.
 Think holidays, cars and electronics.
 Because in these categories, the time invested to save on price when you compare multiple sites seems a valuable use of time.